This page explains the two supported ways to register a new device (agent) with your Insaion workspace:Documentation Index

 - Copy the key value (store it securely; treat it as a secret).
 Note that the key will only be shown once at creation.

-- The agent will use the enrollment key to authenticate and register automatically.
+/etc/default/insaion-agent, installs theinsaion-agentsystemd service, and starts it. - The agent uses the enrollment key to authenticate and register automatically.
 The device should appear in the Devices page shortly after successful registration.

 Troubleshooting